blacksmithgu/datacore/docs/docs/expressions/functions.md

 replace("what", "wh", "h") = "hat"
 replace("The big dog chased the big cat.", "big", "small") = "The small dog chased the small cat." replace("test", "test", "no") = "no"

+// Postfix style.
+"The big dog chased the big cat.".replace("big", "small") = "The small dog chased the small cat."
 ```

 ### `lower(string)`